Artemis program: NASA wants a second lunar lander, in addition to SpaceX’s Starship

 Indeed, Musk’s huge spaceship, the Starship, seems ideal for this task.
 It should also make its first orbital flight next May.
 But it seems that SpaceX will not be able to retain exclusivity in the moon landing market.
 NASA announced yesterday (March 23) that it was considering supporting the development of a second lunar lander, turning to a second private company.

-Lisa Watson-Morgan, Lunar Lander System Program Manager at NASA’s Marshall Space Flight Center, says:We expect that two separate companies safely transport astronauts to the surface of the Moon under the direction of NASA […] which could lead to the presence of several experienced suppliers on the market“.
+Lisa Watson-Morgan, Lunar Lander System Program Manager at NASA’s Marshall Space Flight Center, says:We expect that two separate companies safely transport astronauts to the surface of the Moon under the direction of NASA […] which might lead to the presence of several experienced suppliers on the market“.

 NASA’s Artemis: SpaceX loses exclusivity